escheraz/Blackjack/README.md

-# A Simple Online Blackjack Implementation, Built with Svelte in Typescript.
+# A Simple Online Blackjack Game

+Built with Svelte in Typescript.
+Card images taken from Wikipedia.

 Current Default Rules:
 - Dealer stands on S17